zoontek/PSD-Browser-Preview/README.md

 gulp --png
 ```

-Watch one file at the time (add the possibility to launch 1 server/file).
+Watch one file at the time (add the possibility to launch 1 server per psd).

 ```
 gulp --input home.psd